wangtuguahhh/Capstone_2/README.md

 ![cover_photo](https://hips.hearstapps.com/hmg-prod/images/indoor-plants-1-64f051a37d451.jpg?crop=1xw:0.9xh;center,top&resize=1200:*)
-# Plant Leaf Diseases Diagnosis
+# Plant Leaf Diseases Diagnosis with Deep Learning

 *Plant disease identification relies on the experience and expertise of farmers or gardeners.
 As a home gardener or houseplant hobbyist, most of the time the required experience and expertise is missing.
 A machine learning based plant leaf diseases identification tool becomes very helpful.*